Utility functions

 Source code in src/utils/social_welfare_functions.py

-This function adds options that are not in the ranking in a random order.
+This function adds options that are not in the ordering in a random order.

 Parameters: